 8.1 The Board's grant of inactive status to a licensee shall expire on the next January 31 without regard to the date inactive status was requested or granted.
 The Board may renew inactive status for additional one year periods.
 Any extension or renewal of inactive status shall expire on January 31.

 8.2 Change from active to inactive status.
 A licensee asking to have his/her license placed on inactive status must notify the Board of his/her intention to do so, in writing, prior to the expiration of his/her current license.
-A licensee on inactive status must comply with Rule 7.0, "Continuing Education," for each period of inactivity.
+A licensee on inactive status must comply with Section 7.0, "Continuing Education," for each period of inactivity.

 8.3 Renewal of inactive status.
 Each subsequent request for extensions of inactive status must be submitted to the Board in writing, before the end of the immediately prior inactive period.
 Any renewal of inactive status shall expire on the next January 31.

 8.4.1 Where the licensee on inactive status seeks to change to active status at the beginning of a new biennial licensure period (February 1 of an odd numbered year), the licensee may use the online renewal process to renew his license and resume active status.

 8.4.2 At all other times during a biennial licensing period, an inactive licensee seeking to resume active practice must notify the Board in writing of his/her intention, pay the appropriate fee, and provide the Board with documentation of any continuing education hours required by Section 7.0.

 8.5 On written request and a showing of hardship, as defined in subsection 7.1.7, the Board may grant additional time for completion of continuing education requirements to licensees returning to practice from inactive status.

 9.1.2 In providing services, the licensee must not discriminate on the basis of age, sex, race, color, religion/ spirituality, national origin, disability, political affiliation, or sexual orientation.